+Level 3:

-Level 3: Freehold and leasehold properties Valued at fair value at the reporting date by Peter Sudell FRICS of BNP Paribas Real Estate and Andrew Wells FRICS (the Derwent portfolio) of Allsop LLP, both acting as independent valuers and in accordance with current RICS Valuation Standards.
-Existing lease terms and rentals, independent market research, nature of tenancies, covenant strength for existing tenants, assumed vacancy levels, estimated rental growth, discount rate.
-Significant changes in rental growth, vacancy levels or the discount rate could affect valuations, as could more general changes to market prices.
-Unquoted equity Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2018).
+Freehold and leasehold properties Valued at fair value at the reporting date by Peter Sudell FRICS of BNP Paribas Real Estate and Andrew Wells FRICS (the Derwent portfolio) of Allsop LLP, both acting as independent valuers and in accordance with current RICS Valuation Standards.
+Existing lease terms and rentals, independent market research, nature of tenancies, covenant strength for existing tenants, assumed vacancy levels, estimated rental growth, discount rate. valuations, as could more general changes to market Unquoted equity Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2018).
 Earnings (EBITDA) and revenue multiples, discount for lack of marketability, control premium.
 Valuations could be affected by material events occurring between the date of the financial statements provided and the Fund's reporting date, changes to expected cashflows, differences between audited and unaudited accounts.
 Property funds (where regular trading does not take place) Underlying assets valued at fair value at the reporting date by each fund's valuers in accordance with current RICS Valuation Standards, taking account of other financial assets and liabilities within the fund structure.
-Existing lease terms and rentals, independent market research, nature of tenancies, covenant strength for existing tenants, assumed vacancy levels, estimated rental growth, discount rate.
-Significant changes in rental growth, vacancy levels or the discount rate could affect valuations, as could more general changes to market prices.
+Existing lease terms and rentals, independent market research, nature of tenancies, covenant strength for existing tenants, assumed vacancy levels, estimated rental growth, discount rate. valuations, as could more general changes to market